bloominstituteoftechnology/node-testing2-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds automated tests to the API.

+## Testing an API

+- run the server on a port